FelixKoulischer/FBG_using_edm2/README.md

 ## Overview of the repository

-This repository is a fork of the edm2 directory [1,2] (available at https://github.com/NVlabs/edm2/tree/main).
+This repository is a fork of the edm2 directory [1,2] (https://github.com/NVlabs/edm2/tree/main). <br>
-All credit for this repository goes to: NVIDIA CORPORATION & AFFILIATES. <br>
+All credit for this repository is reserved to the owners <br>

 The only modification is the `generate_imges_FBG.py` file which is designed as a flexible placeholder for the `generate_images.py` file present in the original repository. <br>